jacknino/MessageSerializer/docs/index.md

 In the following pages, the default functionality, how to change the default functionality and how to add your own functionality will all be covered, along with examples that will hopefully help you make the MessageSerializer work with your protocol.

-In the future it is hoped that there will be a library of definitions for various protocols so that not only does the work need to be duplicated by later users but will also provide a wide range of examples for different complicated scenarios.
+In the future it is hoped that there will be a library of definitions for various protocols so that not only does the work not need to be duplicated by later users but will also provide a wide range of examples for different complicated scenarios.

 Let me know if you have questions on how to handle a particular situation with your protocol.